alisw/AliPhysics/PWG/EMCAL/README.txt

 /*! \page READMEemcfw The EMCAL and Jet Analysis framework

-The EMCAL framework consists of three parts:
+The EMCAL framework consists of several parts:

 - \subpage READMEcorefw
 - \subpage READMEtrgfw